 Prepare for the Future of City Planning

-The Master of City Planning (MCP) at Boston University’s Metropolitan College (MET) will prepare you for a wide variety of professional roles in urban planning and management.
+Integrating the necessary skills, knowledge, values, and ethics to train future evidence-informed city planners, the Master of Science in City Planning (MSCP) at Boston University’s Metropolitan College (MET) prepares you for a wide variety of professional roles in urban planning, emphasizing the development and implementation of strategies to create sustainable and equitable urban environments.

 Program at a Glance